June 9 2006 (Reviewed August 24 2019)

 Many instructors also ask the students — in their introductions to answer course specific questions such as why they are taking the course, what skills or competencies they expect or hope to learn, etc. To read more about this core learning principle, you might google “Vygotsky” and “Zone of Proximal development or look back at one of the previous ecoaching tips — Tip #6. — A url is at the end of this tip.

 - You might want to use this statement completion technique at other points in the course as a way of“getting into their heads” for what they know about difficult or new concepts, principles or philosophies.You might ask students to select from a list of concepts, etc. and then to explain the concept and its usefulness by pretending they are explaining it to a colleague at work, to their mother or other relative at a holiday meal, or to an eight- year old?
 Or to a colleague in an elevator!
-This forces our heads into being clear, concise and linking it to useful applications.
+This forces our heads into being clear, concise and linking information to useful applications.

 Recent research confirms that we human beings recognize and use new vocabulary — often long before we have developed a useful working concept about new knowledge.
 Knowing the vocabulary and using it in speech is just one step in a series of intellectual operations needed for developing well-formed concepts.
 Asking students to explain concepts or to apply concepts in simple scenarios is like shining a light into students’ head getting a glimpse of how well-formed the knowledge is, whether it will survive after the course and what next learning experiences that you, as an instructor, might want to include.

-- Your Virtual presence!
+- Your virtual presence!
 This is a simple reminder to be sure to post a message or announcement in the course site to everyone at least three times a week.
 In other words, let your students know you are there and interested in how they are doing with their assignments and general progress.
 Postings are also a great way to link current events and issues to the course content.

 Your presence and involvement also changes over the weeks of a course.
 In the overview of the phases of engagement in a course, you want your role to evolve from the “social negotiator” in the first two weeks of a course to more of a “structural engineer” in weeks 3 and 4, designing opportunities for students to form dyads or teams of three and having the students engage in critical thinking and sharing of ideas.
 Including peer reviews of simple posts is also good to start at this time.